Yuvansh-Bahri/PING--The-Game/README.md

 # PING--The-Game
 This is PING- The Game!
-It's a WIP game that'll soon feature levels that add a new take to the classic arcade game 'Pong'.
+A WIP project based on the original arcade game Pong.
+It features new elements to the game like speeding up and slowing down that makes each round unique!
+More stuff coming soon!

-Made to learn Pygame in Hack Club Summer of Making 2025!
+Made for Hack Club SoM 2025!